-I found the hardest part of the whole process was finding the perfect Jalapeno Peppers.
-It's kind of hit and miss you usually can get some great flavorful peppers that have no heat or you get some that set a fire in your mouth and are really just to hot.
-I am still on the quest of finding the perfect Jalapeno Peppers with the perfect combination.
-I purchased my Jalapenos Peppers at Fiesta Mart they seem to have the best ones.
 Just look for a jalapeno that has some veins to them (little brown lines on the skin).
 These particular peppers didn't pack the heat like I thought they would, but that just means I still have to find the right peppers.
 Other than that the flavor was wonderful.

-Fresh whole jalapenos, cream cheese, bacon bits, sharp cheddar cheese, plain bread crumbs, flour, milk or buttermilk and oil for frying.
+These are the ingredients you will need: Fresh whole jalapenos, cream cheese, bacon bits (optional), sharp cheddar cheese, plain bread crumbs, flour, milk or buttermilk and oil for frying.

 In a medium bowl, mix the cream cheese you can use 3/4 - 1 whole package of cream cheese its your preference.

-and 1-2 Tablespoons Bacon Bits (this is optional).
+and 1-2 tablespoons Bacon Bits (this is optional).
 Mix together really well.

-this is what the mixture will look like.
+This is what the mixture will look like.

-wash and clean peppers cut in half and remove seeds.
-You might want to use gloves when you handle jalapeno peppers.
-Or make sure to wash you hands again after handling the peppers and before stuffing.
-The recipe I have does not state to blanch the peppers first, but I highly recommend doing that before stuffing the pepper.
+Wash and clean the peppers, cut in half and remove seeds.
+You might want to use gloves when handling jalapeno peppers (especially if you wear contact lenses) Make sure to wash you hands again after handling the peppers and before stuffing.

-Put the milk, flour & bread crumbs into three separate small bowls
+Put the milk, flour & bread crumbs into three separate small bowls.

 Spoon this mixture into the jalapeno pepper halves.